masadi-99/medeval/README.md

 2. **Open vs. Closed Diagnosis**: How does performance differ when the model has access to possible diagnoses vs. open-ended diagnosis?
 3. **Model Comparison**: How do different LLMs perform on diagnostic tasks?
 4. **Error Analysis**: What types of diagnostic errors do LLMs make most frequently?
+5. **Evaluation Methods**: How does LLM judge compare to exact string matching?

 ## Experimental Design Examples